oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 4 Profiles

 CSAF documents do not have many required fields as they can be used for different purposes.
-To ensure a common understanding which fields are required in a use case the standard defines profiles.
+To ensure a common understanding of which fields are required in a given use case the standard defines profiles.
 Each subsection describes such a profile by describing necessary content for that specific use case and providing insights into its purpose.
 The value of `/document/category` is used to identify a CSAF document's profile.
 Each profile extends the generic profile **Generic CSAF** making additional fields from the standard mandatory.
 Any other optional field from the standard can also be added to a CSAF document which conforms with a profile without breaking conformance with the profile.
 One and only exempt is when the profile requires not to have a certain set of fields.

 ## 4.1 Profile 1: Generic CSAF